 So you enjoy Minecraft?
 Same here, pal!
-Over recent years, Minecraft’s most popular open-world sandbox has developed for encompassing hundreds of different gameplay mechanics.
-While the core experience of this game is still mining, crafting, and exploring the random world of pixels, developers have neatly hidden Minecraft name tag tricks and easter eggs, that are worth another exploration.
+Over recent years, Minecraft’s most popular open-world sandbox has developed to encompass hundreds of different gameplay mechanics.
+While the core experience of this game is still mining, crafting, and exploring the random world of pixels, developers have neatly hidden Minecraft name tag tricks and easter eggs that are worth another exploration.

 - 1 What Are Minecraft Name Tags?

 - 2 How To Get Minecraft Name Tags?